klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 Showing that the LazyMap populates the HashMap with a "lazy" approach.

-How can this be exploited during the deserialization process?
-Easy.
+How can the above be chained to exploit the deserialization process?

-We can create a LazyMap, set a Dynamic Proxy to hook a key creation, and execute a chained transformer on the hook.
-Does that seems fair?
+Informally, a gadget chain could be built to create a LazyMap, set a Dynamic Proxy to hook a key creation, and execute a chained transformer on the hook.
+A more detailed example, using CommonsCollection, is provided further on.

-#### Ysoserial
+#### Generate payloads dinamically: Ysoserial

 During the years, a set of common libraries were identified that can be used to build POP chains.
 These libraries are known as **gadget libraries**.